 c) an embalming or sanitization certificate, if appropriate

-d) certificate from the Belizean agricultural and health authorities permitting the removal of the remains from the Coroner’s jurisdiction.
+d) certificate from the Ministry of Health permitting the removal of the remains from the Coroner’s jurisdiction.

 (6) Exportation of Human Cremains/Ashes

 Cremated remains may be exported if they are accompanied by a certified copy of the local death certificate, the cremation certificate and a statement from the funeral home confirming the urn contains only the ashes of the deceased.
 Airline passengers have been able to carry cremated remains to the U.S.; we recommend passengers contact their airline for specific requirements.
 Unaccompanied cremains must be sent by airfreight or parcel post; the local funeral homes understand the local requirements.